lus/hydra-consent/README.md

 `hydra-consent` is a simple yet powerful consent flow handler for [Ory Hydra](https://github.com/ory/hydra).

-Additionally, it natively integrates with [Ory Kratos](https://github.com/ory/kratos) to dynamically propagate identity traits to ID & session tokens issued by Hydra.
+Additionally, it natively integrates with [Ory Kratos](https://github.com/ory/kratos) to dynamically propagate identity traits to ID & access tokens issued by Hydra.

 **Note:** This service works best in environments using both Hydra and Kratos and only creating Hydra clients for internal services, like an SSO-only environment, as it does not yet provide a user-facing UI for manually approving